katyjg/mxlive/docs/source/staff-dashboard.rst

 to fetch the new user list from MxLIVE.
 A history of connection times and statuses is sent back to MxLIVE, and can be viewed using the "Connections" icon in the toolbar.

+For MxLIVE instances taking advantage of the scheduling app, users who are assigned beamtime with an access mode marked as 'Remote' are automatically added to the remote access lists for the appropriate beamline.
+Their access begins at the start of their beamtime and ends half of a shift after the end of their beamtime.
+This provides a buffer for users to complete data analysis and transfer, if necessary.

 Accounts
 --------
 When creating a new account, enter the **First Name**, **Last Name**, and **Email Address** of the owner of the account